 This is a worship liturgy and a Power Point presentation first presented on April 19, 2020 for the Eastern Pennsylvania Conference of the United Methodist Church.
 View the presentation.

-Visit our page on the UMC Acts of Repentance toward Healing Relationships with Indigenous Peoples for articles, video and study guide resources, and recommended reading regarding the UMC Acts of Repentance services.
+Visit our page on the UMC Acts of Repentance toward Healing Relationships with Indigenous Peoples for study guides and recommended reading regarding the UMC Acts of Repentance services.

-Also see our full list of Suggestions for Local Churches to get involved in Native American Ministries.
+Also see our list of Suggestions for Local Churches to get involved in Native American Ministries.